ROI Calculator - does your 3D scanner pay off?

 With the same working time and number of scans Ingo gets the following savings with the Artec Eva 3D Scanner:

 Our ROI Calculator will then automatically generate a monthly overview for Scoobe3D for Ingo.
-He then compares these with the Artec Eva 3D scanner.
+He then compares it with the Artec Eva 3D scanner.

 The numbers speak for themselves: With Artec Eva, Ingo needs 24 months until he gets the capital invested in this 3D scanner back in earnings.